Washington Metro: System

-In an effort to gain revenues, WMATA has started to allow retail ventures in Metro stations.
+To gain revenues, WMATA has started to allow retail ventures in Metro stations.
 WMATA has authorized DVD-rental vending machines and ticket booths for the Old Town Trolley Tours and is seeking additional retail tenants.

 Financing

 Metro relies extensively on passenger fares and appropriated financing from the Maryland, Virginia, and Washington D.C., governments, which are represented on Metro's board of directors.
-In 2018, Maryland, Virginia and Washington D.C. agreed to contribute $500 million annually to Metro's capital budget.
+In 2018, Maryland, Virginia and Washington, D.C., agreed to contribute $500 million annually to Metro's capital budget.
 Until then, the system did not have a dedicated revenue stream as other cities' mass transit systems do.
 Critics allege that this has contributed to Metro's recent history of maintenance and safety problems.

-For Fiscal Year 2019, the estimated farebox recovery ratio (fare revenue divided by operating expenses) was 62 percent, based on the WMATA approved budget.
+For fiscal year 2019, the estimated farebox recovery ratio (fare revenue divided by operating expenses) was 62 percent, based on the WMATA-approved budget.